-Version 2.9
+Version 3.0

-Note Before using this information and the product it supports, read the information in "Notices" on page 73.
+Note efore using this information and the product it supports, read the information in "Notices" on page 73. edition applies to Version 3.0 of the IBM Security SiteProtector System and to all subsequent releases and lifications until otherwise indicated in new editions.

-© Copyright IBM Corporation 1994, 2011.
+© Copyright IBM Corporation 1994, 2013.
 US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.